Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Discussions and Conclusions

+To test \textbf{H3}, we used human team data from User Study 1 and compared it with teams generated by \planqd{}. \tref{tab:comparison} shows the trends in teamwork measures between with and without communication conditions for the corresponding teams.
+We find that \planqd{}'s agents follow trends observed in human users, via a one-sample test of proportions (12 out of 16 layout–metric combinations matched human trends; a greater proportion than the expected random proportion of $0.50, p = .038$).
+Notably, our approach successfully replicates trends in fitness and percent contribution trends.
+However, our approach fails to match action delay and specialization trends in the ring and the hallway layouts.
+We hypothesize this discrepancy is caused by factors such as differences in background knowledge of the users.
+Thus, these results \textbf{partially validate H3}.

+To test \textbf{H4}, we used responses from User Study 2, where participants were asked to classify and rate human-likeness from videos of human teams, \planqd{} agents, and heuristic agents.
+We ran a pairwise $\chi^2$ proportion test with Holm--\v{S}id\'{a}k p-value correction on the binary classification responses, and a one-way ANOVA followed by Tukey's HSD on the human-likeness Likert scores.
+We first observed that both binary classification and human-likeness scores were significantly different for human and heuristic videos ($p = .009$ and $p < .001$, respectively), validating that users could sufficiently distinguish human-like from non-human-like behavior in our study.
+We observed no significant difference between \planqd{} and heuristic videos ($p=.118$) in terms of binary classification.
+However, one-way ANOVA showed a significant effect of video type on the human-likeness score ($F(2,393)=9.17;p<.001$), with post-hoc Tukey's HSD test showing \emph{\planqd{} videos to be significantly more human-like than heuristic videos} (mean difference of .80 with $p=.003$), \textbf{partially validating H4}.

-\section{Discussions and conclusions}
+\section{Discussions and Conclusions}

-\textbf{Limitations:} One of the limitations of \planqd{}-based agents is their high computational cost due to evaluations requiring multiple LLM queries.
+\textbf{Limitations:} One of the limitations of \planqd{}'s agents is their high computational cost due to evaluations requiring multiple LLM queries.
 To address this limitation, a promising approach is distilling specialized models, which would retain key behavioral properties while being significantly less compute-intensive~\citep{hinton2015distillingknowledgeneuralnetwork, zhao2023survey}.
 Alternatively, one could explore generating policy code for agents instead of querying LLMs directly for actions~\citep{wang2024executable}.
 However, incorporating communication strategies and personality within such a framework remains a challenging open problem.

 Furthermore, our LLM-powered agents' communication is intertwined with action selection, which limits the natural flow of interaction.
-Future work should explore communication frameworks that incorporate models from human factors and decision-making research, determining when and how to communicate~\citep{vasil2020world,van2021team, kaupp2010human}.
+Future work should explore communication frameworks that incorporate models from human teaming research, determining when and how to communicate~\citep{vasil2020world,van2021team}.